-Currently in it’s forth iteration the Canyon Ultimate has proven itself capable of podiums and wins at the worlds toughest classics, grand tours and World Championships.
+Currently in its fourth iteration, the Canyon Ultimate has proven itself capable of podiums and wins at the world’s toughest classics, grand tours and World Championship events.

-By tweaking the tube shapes around the seat tube, head tube and downtube areas coupled with an integrated aero bar stem combination Canyon claim this current version of the Ultimate is 14% more aerodynamic than the previous iteration.
-Available in disc or rim brakes, women’s specific platforms and various build options the Canyon Ultimate is a light weight ‘semi aero’ climber’s race bike.
+By tweaking the tube shapes around the seat tube, head tube and downtube areas coupled with an integrated aero bar stem combination Canyon say this current version of the Ultimate is 14% more aerodynamic than the previous iteration.
+Available in disc or rim brakes, women’s specific platforms and various build options the Canyon Ultimate is a lightweight ‘semi aero’ climber’s race bike.

 The hidden seat post clamp is a thing of beauty but the location of it is a stroke of genius.
 Canyon positioned it slightly lower down the seat tube which enables a little flex, or compliance, which is said to improve the supple nature and comfort of the ride.
 The Ultimate accommodates

-Available in seven different sizes with varying bar width, crank and stem lengths to boot, Canyon
+Available in seven different sizes with varying bar width, crank and stem lengths to boot, on request Canyon